nehaljwani/team.exiv2.org/book/IMaEA.md

 There is a discussion of how Canon embed previews in the THMB box and the canp/uuid box with a PRVW header.
 [Canon CR3](#CR3)

 CRW, PNG, PSD _and probably other formats_ may embed JPEG Thumbnails.
-These are features of the file format and independent of the IFD1/Thumbnail in the Exif Specification.
+These are features of the file format and independent of the tiff/IFD1 thumbnails in the Exif Specification.
 I think class Exiv2::PreviewManager was written to provide a C++ class to manage an array of preview images.
 I'm not convinced that the code is complete.
 PreviewManager is only used by a few image handlers.
 Exiv2::PreviewManager creates a read-only data structure with no capability to insert, replace or delete individual thumbnails.

 The good news about the Exiv2 preview/thumbnail code is that it works sufficiently well for the Gnome Desktop to display thumbnails.
 There have been very few issues raised by users.
 So the existing code is safe.
 I'm not convinced that it's comprehensive.